airborne-commando/voter-reg-status/README.md

 ## Quick Tips on CSV

-Edit the city_temp.csv values with libre office and save the file as a .csv
+Edit the city_temp.ODS values with libre office and save the file as a .csv

 Here's How I did this